Use case

 How it becomes a table

 Add a list of URLs, choose the fields you want, and Rowvia turns web pages into structured rows that you can review and export.
+When a site blocks server-side fetching, use browser-assisted URL import through manual paste, bookmarklet, Chromium extension, or a browser snapshot flow.

 Open app